Bg_header_content

 Warm Complexion with a Warm Hair Color

-Warm complexion and warm hair color
+Warm hair color and skin tone

 By matching this copper blonde hair color with this warm peaches and cream complexion, we end up with a hair color that looks natural and blends well with the color of the skin.